-- 1. Cheating is an act or omission by a student designed to partly or wholly hinder the forming of a correct assessment of his or her own or someone else's knowledge, understanding and skills. - 2.
-Cheating also includes plagiarism, which means copying someone else's work without correct reference to the source. - 3.
+- 1. Cheating is an act or omission by a student designed to partly or wholly hinder the forming of a correct assessment of his own or someone else's knowledge, understanding and skills. - 1.
+Cheating is an act or omission by a student designed to partly or wholly hinder the forming of a correct assessment of his own or someone else's knowledge, understanding and skills. - 2.
+Committing plagiarism falls under the concept of cheating.
+Plagiarism is the copying of someone else's or your own work, insights and skills without correctly referencing the source. - 3.
 If a student cheats, the Board of Examiners may exclude that student from participation in one or more examinations or final assessments for a maximum of one year. - 4.
-In the event of serious cheating, the Board of Examiners can advise the Board of the University to permanently terminate a student's registration in the degree programme.

-5. The Board of Examiners will set out its course of action in the event of cheating in its Rules and Regulations.
+In the event of serious cheating, the Board of Examiners can advise the Board of the University to permanently terminate a student's registration in the degree programme. - 5.
+The Board of Examiners sets out its course of action in the event of cheating in its Rules and Regulations.